mattjcurry/Presentations/Concourse/concourse.md

 # Benefits

-- Reuced pipeline definitions from 400 line yaml to a template + config file
+- Reduced pipeline definitions from 400 line YAML to a template + config file
 - Built in validation of generated pipelines
 - Reduced human error by reducing repetition in pipeline definitions
 - We no longer have to maintain a fork of Concourse
 - We no longer maintain Bash scripts to pull from Pivotal Network
 - Engineering time for a new deployment went from 3 hours to under 2 hours

----

-# From / To

-![inline 100%] (../common/images/innovation_capacity.png)

 ---

 # What we Manage